samboy/ChessVariantResearch/Congo/EBW-1.md

 Congo variant, one will need to have a *NIX like system with the `unzip` and `patch` commands to make the actual Zillions file.

-The islands are present but invisible on the map.
 There is also the original Congo .zrf file, as well as a file with all of the variants but no islands in the river.

 The Zillions file has, in addition to the above pieces, the following
 pieces: